 The bus comes to a standstill, right in front of me.
 The passenger door accordion-flings open and the only human in the bus, the driver who is a Black man, calls at me from his perch at the wheel barely two metres away: ‘I want a smile from you!’
 So I give him a big one; he whoop-sings, I shout ‘hi there!’
-The bus door folds back shut, the bus accelerates and is on its way.
+The bus door folds back shut, the bus accelerates and away it goes.

 The road is free for me to cross.
-Surprised and giddy; my, I was noticed, do I ever feel on top of the world now! ~
+Surprised and giddy; my, I was noticed, do I ever feel on top of the world! ~

 I wrote this in my little notebook in 1974, during my second visit to the USA.
 Fast forward to the here and now: 2021.